 I find that type of thing fascinating and it is worth every penny and every mile of transportation.
 You can travel by picking a destination that you dream of going to, then from there build an itinerary of things to explore around there.

 I’m currently working on my bucket list of other “nerdy” places to go.
 It’s funny that a lot of the dorkier places still line up with touristy things like Stonehenge.
-It seems like most people are going there just for the Instagram selfie while I just want to stair in awe, wondering how people so long ago had the ambition and know-how to build something like that.
+It seems like most people are going there just for the Instagram selfie while I just want to stare in awe, wondering how people so long ago had the ambition and know-how to build something like that.
 I want to see everything like that!

 I’ve been reading a lot of ancient history and modern science books lately.
-I don’t get how in my 30’s I have this newfound thirst for knowledge and adventure, but in the years when it was handed to me in school and life with zero responsibilities I really didn’t care about it.
+I don’t get how in my 30’s I have this newfound thirst for knowledge and adventure, but in the years when it was handed to me in school and life with zero responsibilities, I really didn’t care about it.

 Okay, if anyone has read this far, thank you.
 That was just a rant of someone who hasn’t had a trip in a bit and is itching to get out and see some new exciting places.